skypilot-org/skypilot/prototype/README.md

     airflow scheduler
     ```

-4. Copy the Sky DAG to Airflow directory: `mkdir -p ~/airflow/dags && cp sky_dag.py ~/airflow/dags/`

-    1. (I'm working to remove this step)

-5. Run `python main.py`

-6. Navigate to http://localhost:8080/dagrun/list/ to see your run
+4. Run `python main.py`, which will submit your job to Airflow and open http://localhost:8080/dagrun/list/ for monitoring progress.